The people of Pittsburgh love their city. They also have an enduring relationship with their library system.

 The Library’s Homewood location, dedicated March 10, 1910, was by far the largest of the branches.
 Mr. Carnegie departed from his usual custom of requiring the City to provide the land for libraries by purchasing it himself.
 CLP – Homewood was the eighth and last of the “Carnegie branches,” and the last branch to be erected in Pittsburgh until 1964 when the City of Pittsburgh began its building program.

 More than a century ago, Andrew Carnegie believed that the greatest contribution that residents of this city could make was to support a public library.
 When he generously provided capital funding to build the initial library buildings, he intentionally resisted the notion of endowing the Library’s ongoing operations.
-He believed strongly that financial support from residents was the most effective way to maintain a strong relationship between the community and its community library.
+He believed strongly that financial support from residents was the most effective way to maintain a strong relationship between the community and its library.

 Since its inception in 1895, Carnegie Library of Pittsburgh continues to build community, enable learning and provide equal access for residents of all abilities, skills and backgrounds.
-Through critical services such as early learning initiatives for children, out of school learning programs, job search assistance and computer and Internet access, the Library fosters lifelong learning and supports the region’s workforce, economic development and vitality.
+Through critical services such as early learning initiatives for children, out-of-school learning programs, job search assistance, and computer and internet access, the Library fosters lifelong learning and supports the region’s workforce, economic development and vitality.
 Comfortable library spaces in neighborhoods welcome people to read, to think, to learn, to share and to teach each other.
 Children and teens learn and grow; adults exchange ideas, acquire new skills and expand their understanding; and every person in our community has access to ideas, information and items—in person or electronically.
 Through the community’s investment, the Library is able to do this and much more, helping to make life better for people in our region.